 Our design process began from the ground up.
 We studied what the industry was doing, but more importantly, we listened - carefully - to the feedback and experiences shared by real users who went to live music events, audio shows and the best retail stores.
 We carefully noted what was said by equipment owners on audio forums and whether this coincided with the audio reviews of these products.
 Patterns began to emerge.
 Users consistently highlighted what worked and what didn’t.
 Their collective insight became our foundation.

-We then brought in two expert consultants, including a Radio Frequency Specialist Engineer, to help us design a shielding system far superior to most current designs and that also considered the complexities around AES48 (Audio Engineering Society - industry standards on interconnection terminations), addressing grounding and shielding compatibility in audio equipment.
-When we consider a turntable and the very tiny signal that the cartridge and stylus it produces and how fragile it is, our goal is to protect this tiny signal from being corrupted and contaminated.
+We then brought in two expert consultants, including a Radio Frequency Engineer, to help us design a shielding system far superior to most current designs and that also considered the complexities around AES48 (Audio Engineering Society - industry standards on interconnection terminations), addressing grounding and shielding compatibility in audio equipment.
+There were also many other challenges to overcome, for example, when we consider a turntable and the very tiny signal that the cartridge and stylus produce and how fragile it is, our goal is to protect this tiny signal from being corrupted and contaminated.
+This also applies to other equipment outputting weak electrical audio signals (CD players, streamers, reel-to-reel, preamplifiers, interfaces, DACs, etc).
 What people generally don’t understand is that this tiny signal must manoeuvre down a path which is fraught with danger.
-A perfect cable must protect this signal from any variations whatsoever in the hope that it reaches a preamplifier pure and intact.
-Some designers do not realise the full impact of these aberrations and how they affect the sound.
-These include; RFI, EMI, resonances, microphonics, impurities in the wire, crystal boundaries, external shock, which causes degradation of the pristine original signal.
+A perfect cable must protect this signal from any interference whatsoever, in the hope that it reaches the next audio component pure and intact.
+Some designers underestimate the extent to which internal and external aberrations can impact sound quality.
+These include; EMI (electromagnetic interference), RFI (radio frequency interference), microphonics, resonance, impurities within the wire, crystal grain boundaries and external shock, which cause degradation of the original pristine signal.

-Our cable architecture maximised shielding, but we didn't stop there.
-We explored optimum rare earth metal mixes, insulation and various wire architectures to ensure signal purity and timing accuracy (capacitance, inductance and resistance).
-Connector design was treated with equal importance - mechanical integrity, cable anchoring, shielding, metallurgy impact on the signal, pin contact design, dielectric constant and aesthetics were all carefully considered to ensure synergy with the cable.
+Our cable design maximised shielding, but we didn't stop there.
+We explored optimum rare earth metal mixes for the conductors, insulation and various wire architectures to ensure signal purity and timing accuracy (capacitance, inductance and resistance).
+Connector design was treated with equal importance - mechanical integrity, cable anchoring, shielding, metallurgy composition, pin contact design, dielectric constant and aesthetics were all carefully considered to ensure synergy with the cable.
 Prototype after prototype - scores in total - were designed, built, tested, and refined.
 Listening sessions with musicians, concert goers and audiophiles played a vital role in our development process.
 Their honest feedback pushed us to new heights and helped us produce the most neutral sounding cable.

 The result?
 Cables that perform beyond our expectations - technically precise, emotionally engaging and with the most natural timbre on voices and instruments.